WORDTALK/Wordium/Readme.md

 of that.
 But, with 177k words, and 63,936 manual edits by volunteers it's as complete as it will be.

-What about WordNet?
+What about WordTalk?
 ===================

 Most open source projects use WordNet for simple dictionary usages, but we have vastly improved and modified that original source to be something much more human friendly.

-Also, WordNet takes a long time to grok, this is some pretty human-readable stuff.
+Also, WordTalk takes a long time to grow, this is some pretty human-readable stuff.

-Did I mention that this is all in JSON?
+Is this all in JSON?

-Is It Racist/Sexist/Whatever?
+Is It Whatever?
 =============================

 We've had several projects on the site to try and mitigate some of the more, uh, problematic entries.
 However, we didn't get to everything.
-WordNet, the original source of the material, sourced *their* data from many different sources.
+WordTalk, the original source of the material, sourced *their* data from many different sources.
 As their goal was to power machine learning and word-maps, the definitions were often not handled with much care.